October 11, 1995: Steve Jobs files the paperwork to float Pixar Animation Studios on the stock market.

 Pixar had two main products for sale: RenderMan, a 3-D graphics rendering program that still exists today, and the Pixar Image Computer, a high-end supercomputer.
 The Pixar Image Computer proved an unmitigated sales disaster.
 Throughout its life, the computer sold fewer than 300 units.

 The computer’s main problem was its insanely giant price tag.
 The machine cost $135,000 to buy, but also needed a $35,000 workstation from Sun Microsystems or Silicon Graphics to run.
 A second-generation version sold for “just” $30,000 — still far beyond reach for regular customers.

 Hemorrhaging money, the only thing that kept Pixar alive during the late 1980s and very early ’90s was Jobs’ pride.
 He didn’t want to be seen as a one-hit wonder who founded Apple, then flamed out with NeXT and Pixar.

 Fortunately, Pixar made a deal with Disney and began work on its first feature-length movie, Toy Story.
-Sensing a big hit, Jobs filed to take Pixar public 22 years ago today.
+Sensing a big hit, Jobs filed to take Pixar public on this day in 1995.
 The IPO followed on November 29, 1995, a week after Toy Story debuted in theaters.

 The Pixar IPO made Jobs a billionaire at age 40 and set the stage for his astonishing comeback.